Updated: 2025/Dec/31

 ERRORS

-[EBADF] stream is not an open stream, or, in the case of
+[EBADF] stream is not an open stream.

 The function fflush() may also fail and set errno for any of the errors